HERE ARE SOME BASICS

-Your Volt Save is a protected account under the FCS.
+Your Volt Accounts are a protected accounts under the FCS.

 You can find out more information about the FCS and the limits payable under the FCS from the APRA website at www.fcs.gov.au or the APRA hotline on 1300 13 10 60.

-Once we pay out unclaimed money from your Volt Save, the account will have a nil balance and we may close it.
-We will notify you before we close your Volt Save.
+Once we pay out unclaimed money from your Volt Account, the account will have a nil balance and we may close it.
+We will notify you before we close your Volt Account.